SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 **POS**
 Point of Sale in a physical store, also the POS protocol is a SOAP based protocol using HTTPS

+**Provisioning Accounts Service**
+Interface for listing and removing accounts.

+**Provisioning Devices Service**
+Interface for managing devices for example in case of theft.

 **PKI**
 Public-key infrastructure